MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 ## Build container image from web app code

-After following these steps, you'll have a Azure Container Registry and a Docker container image built from the sample code.
+After following these steps, you'll have an Azure Container Registry and a Docker container image built from the sample code.
 ### [Azure portal](#tab/azure-portal)

 Sign in to [Azure portal][3] to complete these steps.